 ESG rating agencies are also playing an increasingly larger role in the field of sustainability reporting.
 Strong ESG performance and ratings are now enabling more business opportunities and cheaper financing.
 We currently have three rating agencies actively following Scatec Solar with top ESG ratings.
 This, along with our recent A rating from the Governance Group opens up new opportunities for our business from investors, partners, lenders and other key stakeholders.

 To give an example, earlier in 2020 we refinanced our revolving credit facility of USD 90 million with Nordea Bank as agent.
 The facility is linked to three sustainability KPIs, which means that we are offered a better margin if we fulfil the KPIs on an annual basis.
 This is a very positive development in the finance sector and something I am certain we will see much more of going forward.

 S.P.: What is you your number one advise to companies undertaking sustainability reporting?

 JH: My advice is to make sure your reporting journey is guided by close dialogue with key stakeholders – this is not only important for determining material topics and what to report on, but also to better understand their perspectives and maintain a close relationship for valuable feedback and input on your sustainability work.

 And lastly, if you are in a position to bridge the gap between the reporting world and your business’ operations – that is a huge advantage.
 This could be done in many ways – getting hands on experience from a project, sit in on meetings with various business departments or establish working groups across disciplines. ∎

-Join the remote learning GRI Certified Course are taking place Wed 7 – Fri 9 October 2020.
+Join the remote learning GRI Certified Course.
 A collaboration of CEMAsys with London based FBRH Consultants Ltd.